Why You Should Reframe Your Goals

 An expert shares what you need to know about arrival fallacy and five ways to set healthy goals to be happier and avoid disappointment.

-Body-positive influencer Jaimmy Koroma noticed an irksome trend on Pinterest: hundreds of boards titled “Things I’ll Wear When I’m Skinny,” or a variation of that theme.
+Body-positive influencer Jaimmy Koroma noticed an irksome trend on Pinterest: hundreds of boards titled “Things I’ll Wear When I’m Skinny.”
 So she started posting videos of herself on Instagram in various outfits to prove that any body can wear any trend.
 She’s highlighting the common trap people can fall into when setting goals—weight-focused or otherwise—in which happiness is contingent upon achievement.
 If you expect to find happiness by attaining something, changing something, or being someone else, you’re experiencing arrival fallacy, a term coined by Harvard-trained psychologist Tal Ben-Shahar.

 “Arrival fallacy is basically the repackaging of motivation,” says Brent Macdonald, psychologist and associate professor at Werklund School of Education, University of Calgary.
-“When people set goals for themselves and achieve them, they can then be left with this kind of void—they’ve got them and they’re still not happy,” says Macdonald.
-They may experience brief contentment, but it doesn’t last, and so they may feel depressed, or look for another objective.
+“When people set goals for themselves and achieve them, they can then be left with this kind of void—they’ve got them and they’re still not happy,” he says.
+They may experience brief contentment, but it doesn’t last, and so they may feel depressed or look for another objective.
 Alternatively, they may never achieve the goal and blame such failure for their unhappiness.

-But, that doesn’t mean we shouldn’t have hopes and plans for the future.
-They’re essential to our growth, as we’re “’future-oriented’ species”, according to Tal Ben-Shahar.
-So, how can we embrace the benefits of goal-setting and also avoid arrival fallacy?
+We can all agree that hopes and plans for the future are essential to our growth—but how can we embrace the benefits of goal-setting and also avoid arrival fallacy?

 Here, Macdonald’s five ways to make healthy goals and avoid disappointment:

 This is a sign your happiness in life depends on certain achievements.
 Thinking “I’ll be happy when [I get a new job, move to a new city, get married]” poses a threat to your mental health because you’re associating the goal with happiness, says Macdonald.
 The problem with that is happiness isn’t a guarantee, nor is it a constant state.
-Instead, you should be asking yourself “what makes me happy now?” and concentrating on that.
+Instead, it would be best if you ask yourself “what makes me happy now?” and concentrate on that.

-2. Enjoy the journey instead of wishing for the outcome.
+Enjoy the journey instead of wishing for the outcome

 “Arrival fallacy comes into play when we set up goals for ourselves that are kind of unrealistic,” says Macdonald.
-“Right now, we have a lot of unrealistic expectations of what the vaccine will do—how it’s going to change our lives and everything is going to return to pre-COVID functioning,” says Macdonald.
-“Realistically, that’s not going to happen, so we’re setting ourselves up for disappointment.”
-Instead, create goals you have control over, including smaller wins like meditating every day, which you’re more likely to achieve.
+For example, many of us had unrealistic expectations of how the COVID vaccine would change our lives and everything would return to pre-COVID functioning.
+But that couldn’t have happened, and so we set ourselves up for disappointment.
+Instead, Macdonald recommends creating goals you have control over, including smaller wins like meditating every day, which you’re more likely to achieve.

-4. Take inventory of the positives in your life.
+Take inventory of the positives in your life